 A swimming pool, no part of which is 24 inches or less above the grade of the lot, shall not be considered in calculating lot coverage.
 For the purpose of this chapter, the "lot grade" shall be that area of the lot on which the pool is situated within 20 feet of the water's edge of the pool.

-Public pools, as defined by the Swimming Pool Code, shall be approved by the Bethany Beach Planning Commission.
+Public pools, as defined by the Swimming Pool Code, shall be approved by the Bethany Beach Planning and Zoning Commission.
 All public pools are regulated by the State of Delaware, Regulations Governing Public Pools, Section 26 of the State Code.

 Spas shall meet the same requirements as private swimming pools.